Eug-Chua/company_factsheet_generator/src/backend/extraction/README.md

 ## Overview

-Extracts and chunks markdown content with **hierarchical structure preservation** for RAG retrieval.
-Transforms flat markdown into structured chunks that maintain document hierarchy (sections, subsections).
+Extracts and chunks markdown content with adaptive section-aware chunking that preserves document structure and table integrity for RAG retrieval.

 ## Architecture